-Spring is a lightweight framework which can be thought of as a framework of frameworks because it offers support for various frameworks such as Hibernate, Struts, Tapestry, JSF, etc.
+Spring Framework is an open-source framework for building web applications with Java as a programming language.
+It is powerful and lightweight yet easy to use, and it provides support for developing Java applications easily.
+Spring is a lightweight framework which can be thought of as a framework of frameworks because it also offers support for various frameworks such as hibernate, struts, tapestry, and JSF.

 - Features of Spring Framework